Consumer medicine information

 6.5 Nature and Contents of Container

 Fluzone High-Dose is available as a 0.5 mL single-dose, pre-filled syringe without needle.
-Packs of 5 or 10 syringes*.
+Pack of 5 syringes.

 6.6 Special Precautions for Disposal